project-alice-assistant/docs/docs/community-made/getting-started-pycharm.md

 ## Download and install Pycharm

-First of all lets download Pycharm, The community version is free and a great starting point.
+First lets download Pycharm, The community version is free and a great starting point.
 Get that from here: <https://www.jetbrains.com/pycharm/>

 ## A bit about GitHub.
-Great, so now Pycharm is downloaded and installed lets setup a few things to make it easier in the long run.
+Great, so now Pycharm is downloaded and installed lets set up a few things to make it easier in the long run.
 If you haven't already get yourself a GitHub account.
 You can read about it here <https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration> or jump straight to the signup page here: <https://GitHub.com/>.

 The below steps aren't vital to code in Pycharm, but it certainly worth doing to have the version control ability and in the future push and pull to your repository.